Aditya19022/chatbot-support-system/README.md

 The project allows website visitors to chat with a bot, and an admin can log in to view all chat messages.

-## 📁 Folder Structure

 chatbot/
 ├── index.html → Main chatbot interface
 ├── style.css → Styling for chatbot widget
 ├── script.js → JavaScript logic for chatbot
-├── save_messages.php → Backend script to save messages to MySQL ├── admin_login.html → Admin login form
+├── save_message.php → Backend script to save messages to MySQL ├── admin_login.php → Admin login form + login validation
-├── login.php → PHP script to handle login validation
 ├── admin_dashboard.php → Admin dashboard to view messages
 ├── logout.php → Ends admin session

 ## 🔧 Technologies Used